DanieleGotti/DanieleGotti/README.md

 Software Engineer (Data & Telemetry) for E-Racing Bergamo.
 I designed and implemented a complete real-time data acquisition and visualization system from scratch, enabling live monitoring and post-session analysis of the Formula Student car.

-🎵 **Classical Guitar**

-Finalizing a Conservatory degree in Classical Guitar.
-This path taught me discipline, strong focus, and how to perform under pressure.

-🚀 **Career Goals**

-Seeking a challenging role in the Automotive/Motorsport sector (R&D, Data or Software) to drive innovation and performance.

 <p align="center">
   <!-- PROGRAMMING LANGUAGES -->